sourcecred/operations/README.md

 # SourceCred Project Management

+## Note: This repo is archived.
+You should check out the [SourceCred Discourse](discourse.sourcecred.io/) instead.

 SourceCred is an open-source credit attribution system.
 SourceCred analyzes projects and assigns *cred* to each contributor, based on the value of their contributions.
 You can read more about the vision on [our website], and you can